MitreshPrajapati/MitreshPrajapati/README.md

 <h2>🚀 About Me</h2>
 <div >
   <div width="40%">
-  I am a full-stack web developer specialized in MERN stack.
+  I am a full-stack web developer specializing in MERN stack.
 Keen to create new and innovative websites by showcasing my skills.
 Apart from that a great team player ability to work with different kinds of people.
   </div>
  <br/>
  <br/>